Quantum magnetometer sensor array

 Forbes breaks the claim into three layers, each increasingly speculative.

 The base layer: Ghost Murmur is a quantum magnetometer.
-Not a passive radio receiver, not an imaging system, not an acoustic sensor.
-It detects the magnetic field a living body emits through muscle contraction, primarily cardiac and respiratory signatures, using superconducting or atomic sensors descended from the same physics that makes medical magnetoencephalography work.
+It detects the magnetic field a living body emits through muscle contraction, primarily cardiac and respiratory signatures, using NV-diamond or atomic sensors descended from the same physics that makes medical magnetoencephalography work.
+The New York Post account specifies sensors "built around microscopic defects in synthetic diamonds," which is the open-literature description of nitrogen-vacancy (NV) centre magnetometers.

 The middle layer: the system is deployed in a way that extends the range of those sensors beyond what academic literature shows.
 Forbes doesn't claim the physics is new.
 He claims the engineering is: some combination of airborne array coherence, signal-source separation, quantum-limited readout, and possibly active magnetic interrogation that turns a metre-scale medical device into a hundreds-of-metres field sensor.